Charts and infographics

 Examples showing bar chart, line chart and donut chart

-Color on charts gets applied in order of hierarchy in the data.
+Apply color on charts according to the data hierarchy.
 Colors have been tested to work effectively in both color and black-and-white formats.

 Infographics

-Unlike data charts, infographics don’t contain just one but multiple vizualisations at once.
-(Which is why they often seem more playful and fun than their counterpart).
-They also can contain additional elements like narrative and graphics.
+Unlike data charts, infographics contain multiple visualizations at once.
+This can make them seem more playful than their counterparts.
+They can also contain additional elements like narrative and graphics.

 An illustration depicting different infographics.